QuoterMusic/QuoterMusic/README.md

 ## Hi there 👋 I'm Quoter

-I´m CEO and founder of the YoungMediaNetwork e.V.
+I´m CEO and founder of the Creatorboard e.V.